mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 in new protocols (e.g. QUIC {{I-D.ietf-quic-transport}}) to mitigate this strict layering.

-To meet these challenges, we present the Post-Socket Application Programming Interface (API), described in detail in this work.
+To meet these challenges, we present the Post-Sockets Application Programming Interface (API), described in detail in this work.
 Post is designed to be language, transport protocol, and architecture independent, allowing applications to be written to a common abstract interface, easily ported among